MicrosoftDocs/azure-docs/articles/multi-factor-authentication/multi-factor-authentication-end-user-first-time-mobile-app.md

 	![Setup](./media/multi-factor-authentication-end-user-first-time-mobile-app/barcode2.png)

 3. When the activation has finished, select **Contact me**.
-This will send either a notification or a verification code to your phone.
+This step sends either a notification or a verification code to your phone.
 Select **Verify**.